shira1008/JavaScript-small-DOM-projects-/README.md

 # JavaScript small DOM projects

- Just started to learn JS build some small projects.
+ Just started to learn JS and build some small projects.😎

-*(I did more projects but decided to share a part, so that's why I skipped some numbers)*
+(I did more projects but decided to share a part, so that's why I skipped some numbers)

 ### 1. Background color flipper
 changing the backgrond color